 SEE Impact Study: "Sustainability starts with the value chain"

 From agriculture to manufacturing and finance to transportation, sustainability phrases have become ubiquitous in the corporate world.
 Discerning between hollow buzzwords and meaningful commitments to sustainability management, however, is a difficult task for stakeholders.
 It requires companies and industries to understand the impacts they generate and communicate sustainability challenges transparently.
 But how can organizations actively pursue this commitment?
-A Social, Environmental, and Economic (SEE) Impact Study measures the current contribution of companies and industries across each dimension, inlcuding both the impacts resulting directly from their own operations and along the entire global supply chain.
-WifOR recently published a SEE Impact Study of the German MedTech industry, on behalf of the Bundesverbandes für Medizintechnologie (BVMed), the first study of its kind globally to assess an entire industry.
-Find out what the driving factor behind commissioning the study was and which recommendations for action can be derived from the results in this interview with BVMed CEO Dr. Marc-Pierre Möll.
+A Social, Environmental, and Economic (SEE) Impact Study measures the contribution of companies and industries across each dimension, including both the impacts throughout the global supply chain in addition to those resulting directly from own operations.
+A recent WifOR SEE Impact Study of the German MedTech industry, commissioned by the Bundesverbandes für Medizintechnologie (BVMed), is the first study of its kind globally to assess an entire industry.
+Find out what the driving factor behind commissioning the study was and how the results can be used for action in this interview with BVMed CEO Dr. Marc-Pierre Möll.

 Main goals of the SEE Impact Study of the German MedTech Industry:

 - To quantify and present the social, environmental, and economic impact of the German MedTech industry.

 - To benchmark the impact of the German MedTech along the entire supply chain against the impact of other industries in the German economy as well as the Sustainable Development Goals (SDGs) set out by the UN.
 The comparison is to be carried out across each SEE dimension.